RubyMine 2025.2 Help

 Forward ports

-With port forwarding in Kubernetes, you can forward traffic from a local port on your computer to a port on a Kubernetes pod.
-RubyMine lets you manage port forwarding: forward one or more local ports to remote ports, view the list of all forwarding sessions in your cluster, stop and restart forwarding sessions.
+With port forwarding in Kubernetes, you can redirect traffic from a local port on your computer to a port on a Kubernetes pod.
+RubyMine lets you manage port forwarding: you can forward one or more local ports to remote ports, view all active forwarding sessions in your cluster (established in RubyMine), stop and restart forwarding sessions.

-• In the Addresses field, enter addresses to listen on.
+• In the Addresses field, list addresses to listen on.
+Use commas to separate multiple values.

 Forward Ports